Kittysplit/kittysplit-blog/README.md

 # The Kittysplit Blog

-This was forked from https://github.com/jekyll/jekyll
+The blog is generated using http://jekyllrb.com/.
+This repo was forked from https://github.com/jekyll/jekyll

 Installing Jekyll on Ubuntu: http://michaelchelen.net/81fa/install-jekyll-2-ubuntu-14-04/